william-h-oliver/fuzzycat/doc/phasetemporalclustering.md

-# Galaxy Formation and Evolution via Phase-temporal Clustering with FuzzyCat + AstroLink
+# Galaxy Formation and Evolution via Phase-temporal Clustering with FuzzyCat :math:`\circ` AstroLink

 A pressing and continually evolving sub-field of astrophysics is the study of galaxy formation and evolution.
 This study seeks to understand how and why a galaxy and its substructure develops over time in the context of the surrounding environment and of the underlying cosmological model.
 To do this, astrophysicists and cosmologists will look to both observational and simulation data.
 In observations, we may learn from a single snapshot in time of a very large number of galaxies that arise from the ground-truth cosmological model of our Universe.
 While in simulations, we may learn from many snapshots of a comparatively small number of galaxies that depend on a pre-specified cosmological model.
 By comparing these two data types, we can hope to constrain our cosmological models and understanding of galaxy formation and evolution.